-The ADC3660 requires an external serial clock input (DCLKIN), which is used to transmit the data out of the ADC along with the data clock (DCLK).
+In this operating mode, the ADC364x requires an external serial clock input (DCLKIN), which is used to transmit the data out of the ADC along with the data clock (DCLK).
 The phase relationship between DCLKIN and the sampling clock is irrelevant but both clocks need to be frequency locked.
 The serial CMOS interface is configured using SPI register writes.

-8.3.5.1 SDR Output Clocking
+8.3.5.2.1 SDR Output Clocking

-The ADC3660 provides a SDR output clocking option which is enabled using the SPI interface.
-By default the data is output on rising and falling edge of DCLK.
+The ADC364x provides a SDR output clocking option for all serial CMOS output modes (including decimation) which is enabled using the SPI interface.
+In serial CMOS mode by default the data is output on rising and falling edge of DCLK.
 In SDR clocking mode, DCLKIN has to be twice as fast as the default DCLKIN so that the output data are clocked out only on DCLK rising edge.
-This SDR clock option is available in all output modes including decimation.